pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/04_Ecommerce_Framework_Config_Signature_Changes.md

     access by name

 The changes mentioned above result in configuration/dependency management logic being removed from components, thus making components only responsible for their business logic.
-This might make construction of a component more complex (as it adds) more dependencies to an object, but this complexity can be handled by the service container/bundle extension instead of the component.
+This might make construction of a component more complex (as it adds more dependencies to an object), but this complexity can be handled by the service container/bundle extension instead of the component.
 As end result, the changes result in more predictable services which are easier to test as all dependencies are well-known.

 This pages mainly focuses on the code/signature changes of single components.
-Parallel to the code changes, the configuration was migrated from the `EcommerceFrameworkConfig.php` file to a Symfony Config tree which can be configured in any of the loaded config files (e.g. `config.yml`) and which includes validation and normalization of config values as soon as the container is built (which gives you instant feedback on missing/invalid values).
+In addition to the code changes, the configuration was migrated from the `EcommerceFrameworkConfig.php` file to a Symfony Config tree which can be configured in any of the loaded config files (e.g. `config.yml`) and which includes validation and normalization of config values as soon as the container is built (which gives you instant feedback on missing/invalid values).
 Regarding configuration, please see: